Accessibility Statement

 Turkish Angora cat

 With their luscious white coat, the Turkish Angora cat may appear larger than they actually are.
-This small feline is one of the oldest naturally occurring cat breeds, having likely originated in the cold, mountainous regions of Turkey centuries ago.
+This small feline usually weighs between 6 and 9 pounds and is one of the oldest naturally occurring cat breeds, having likely originated in the cold, mountainous regions of Turkey centuries ago.

 Although sometimes confused with Turkish Van cats, Turkish Angoras are typically much smaller.
 On top of their beauty, they are playful, energetic cats that love to be with their humans.
 Although not necessarily lap cats, Turkish Angoras are mild-tempered and known for being a sweet, gentle breed.